mr7495/covid19/README.md

-We have used a concatenation of ResNet50V2 and Xception networks as the network for classifying the images into three classes : Normal, Pneumonia and COVID-19.
+We have used a concatenation of ResNet50V2 and Xception networks as the network for classifying the images into three classes: Normal, Pneumonia, and COVID-19.

 <p align="center">
 	<img src="images/concatenated_net.png" alt="photo not available" width="100%" height="70%">